kroshu/kuka_robot_descriptions/README.md

 ### GPIO configuration

-The supported packages contain a gpio config file, which contains an extension for gpio control.
-These files offer a template for the user to set the desiered GPIOs as for there usecase.
-The driver uses this list to export the command and state interfaces for the ROS2 Control.
-If there is no need for GPIO control, the `use_gpio` tag can be set to false so the gpio config file is not going to load.
+The supported packages include a GPIO configuration file, which contains an extension for GPIO control.
+These files offer a template for users to set the desired GPIOs according to their use case.
+The driver uses this list to export the command and state interfaces for ROS 2 Control.
+If GPIO control is not required, the `use_gpio` tag can be set to `false`, preventing the GPIO configuration file from loading.

 ### Extending the models